MarlinFirmware/MarlinDocumentation/_gcode/G029-ubl.md

     optional: true
     description: |
                  - With a value (v), do _Square Grid_ probing of v x v points.
-                 - With no value, do _Three Point_ probing.
+                 - With no value, do _Three Point_ probing - e.g. to adjust a loaded mesh to match slight bed misalignment.
     values:
       -
         type: int